-This three and a half-week program combines our North Island New Zealand Service Learning program with an additional two weeks conducting service learning projects in North Queensland.
+This three and a half-week program combines our North Island New Zealand experiential learning program with an additional two weeks conducting research projects in North Queensland.

 The second half of the program explores similar issues in an Australian context.
 Projects include wetland restoration and planting with an Aboriginal community, rainforest regeneration and research on cassowary conservation, data collection on the Great Barrier Reef, and an ongoing planting project in the Daintree World Heritage Area.

 Auckland, New Zealand

 Magnetic Island, Australia

 Students from all majors are encouraged to apply, as we take an interdisciplinary perspective to examine global issues in the conservation of unique wildlife, natural systems, and cultural places.
 Students should have a minimum GPA of 2.5 and be in good standing with Clemson.